Interdisziplinäres Zentrum für Geschlechterforschung (IZFG)

 Personen

-• 50% of ‘protected time’ for my postdoc project titled ‘The gendered postcolonial pandemic’, exploring the geopolitical implications of colonial regimes and logics, for the Covid pandemic.
+• 50% of ‘protected time’ for my postdoc project titled ‘Aiding status quo: gender-based violence, nationalisms and the politics of development.

-• Other responsibilities include organizing workshops and participating in the activities or the graduate school for gender studies as well as co-editing and writing for the anthology volume titled ‘doing gender studies otherwise’ (currently in press).
+• Other responsibilities include organizing workshops, conference panels, lecture series and participating in the activities or the graduate school for gender studies as well as co-editing and writing for the anthology volume titled ‘Doing gender studies: Producing knowledge otherwise’ (currently in press).
+A second anthology volume (co-edited) titled ‘Reimagining work, workers and workplaces’ was recently approved with Palgrave Macmillan.

-• Scholar of public policy and social policy
+• Scholar of gender studies, feminist theory, public policy, gender and social policy

 • Dissertation: "Governing through 'problems': Problematising anti-sexual harassment at workplace policies in the Indian context", submission: January 2022

-I have been a postdoctoral researcher at the Interdisciplinary Center for Gender Studies (ICFG) since 2022.
-My primary research interests are critical policy studies, gender studies, feminist theory, postcolonial and decolonial theories, epistemic justice and critical approaches to neoliberalism(s) and nationalism(s).
+I have been a postdoctoral researcher and lecturer at the Interdisciplinary Center for Gender Studies (ICFG) since 2022.
+In 2024 I was promoted to advanced postdoctoral scholar and lecturer.
+My primary research interests are critical policy studies, gender studies, feminist theory and anti-caste theory and practice, epistemic justice and critical approaches to neoliberalism(s) and nationalism(s).
 Specifically, I study gender and social policies, applying poststructuralist and intersectional feminist analytical tools to the study of how policy ‘problems’ are formulated – what is included in policy proposals and what remains excluded?

 I have completed my PhD at the Indian Institute of Management, Ahmedabad (2016-2022).
 Prior to that, I earned my Master’s degree in sustainable development at HEC Paris (2014-2015) and an integrated bachelor’s and master’s degree in Software Engineering from VIT University, India.
 At present, I am working on two projects.

 a.
-My postdoc project where I analyse recent policy frameworks in India that invoke discourses of gender and development.
-The analysis is done from a postcolonial and feminist perspective.
+My postdoc project where I analyse the relationship between development aid and gender-based violence – particularly in the Indian context.
+The analysis is done from a feminist poststructuralist perspective.

 b.
 The project ‘The many futures of Gender: Oral histories of feminist theory’ with the Lead Investigator Prof. Purtschert, where we interview feminist scholars from all over the world, to produce varied accounts of feminist theories, activism, praxis and worldmaking.